MacielFede/ReactIntroduction/README.md

 This is a notes app, were you can write, complete and delete notes with no character limit.
 It is the most complex project I build so far.

+### Reviews page and Click counter with classes

+This two projects where made to introduce myself into class components and how to work with them.

 ## Acknowledgements

 - [freeCodeCamp video course](https://www.youtube.com/watch?v=6Jfk8ic3KVk&t=9256s)